Effective Date: 02/01/11

 - Challenges to sex offender registry information must be made in writing to:

 Effective with this release and due to the nightly data exchange, the two-year mandatory recheck of CANTS has been eliminated.

 - DCFS shall provide to IDHS periodic electronic updates when new indicated reports of child abuse or neglect are recorded by the DCFS State Central Registry on persons previously cleared.
-CCR&Rs are required to work the daily reports and close out a provider with the required 10-day notice when their CANTS status is updated to "FAILED".
+CCR&Rs are required to complete CCMS Task or Work Items and close out a provider with the required 10-day notice when their CANTS status is updated to "FAILED".

 - DCFS shall provide IDHS periodic electronic updates of new ISP findings of criminal convictions on persons previously cleared.
-CCR&Rs are required to review and process the daily reports and close out a provider with the required 10-day notice when their criminal conviction status is updated to "FAILED".
+CCR&Rs are required to complete CCMS TASK or Work Items and close out a provider with the required 10-day notice when their criminal conviction status is updated to "FAILED".

 - No subsequent updates will be provided for persons having an indicated report of abuse/neglect or a criminal conviction.

 There may be occasions when ISP or the FBI returns the fingerprints because they are not legible or because technical problems make reading the fingerprint impossible.
 DCFS will send a written notice to the CCR&R indicating the name of the person whose fingerprints are not legible or are otherwise impossible to check.
 The CCR&R shall contact the individual to request the need for a reprint.
 The individual must present a copy of the DCFS notice to the fingerprint vendor for the re-fingerprinting to occur.